emmabindi/localvore/README.md

 ## User Stories

 ### Guest
-- As a guest to the marketplace, I want to search products, view listings and growers without having to sign up
+- As a guest to the marketplace, I want to search for produce, view listings and grower profiles without having to sign up
 - As a guest, I want to sign up securely and become a buyer or sell my produce as a grower (or both)

 ### Growers
-- As a grower, I want to create my profile to display information about me and my growing practises and also share my values
+- As a grower, I want to create my profile to display information about me and my growing practises and my values
 - As a grower looking to sell or share my produce, I want to share as much detail about my produce such as photos, description, quantity etc
 - As a grower, I want to be paid by cash or through my bank account or share my bounty for free
 - As a grower, I want to organise my listings according to category and type and include filters for features such as organically grown items